 - a.
 Game Time: Game time is forfeit time. - 1.
 Youth Leagues: The game will consist of (2) 16-minute halves, with a three-minute rest period between halves. - 2.
 High School Leagues: The game will consist of (2) 18-minute halves with a three-minute rest between halves. - 3.
 Adult Leagues: The game will consist of (2) 20-minute halves with a three-minute rest between halves. - b.
 Continuous Clock: The clock will be kept running with the following exceptions: - 1.
 Team time-outs. - 2.
 Injury time-outs. - 3.
 When the ball is kicked over the walls and out of play with delay in restart. - 4.
 On all dead balls during the last 2 minutes of the second half. - c.
 Time-Outs: - 1.
-Youth Leagues: Two time-outs per half. - 2.
-High School and Adult Leagues: Two time-out per game. - 3.
+Youth Leagues: Two one-minute time-outs per half. - 2.
+High School and Adult Leagues: Two one-minute time-outs per game. - 3.
 Sudden Victory Period: Each team will have (1) time-out to use in the Sudden Victory period.
 Excessive time-outs will not carry over into the Sudden Victory period. - 4.
 Time-outs: Either team may call a time-out after a foul is called, the ball has gone out of play or after a goal is scored.
-Play will resume with a free kick from the spot of the ball when the time out was granted. - Live Ball Time-outs: For a time-out to be granted during a live ball, the team calling the time-out must have definite control of the ball.
+Play will resume with a free kick from the spot of the ball when the time out was granted. - 5.
+Live Ball Time-outs: For a time-out to be granted during a live ball, the team calling the time-out must have definite control of the ball.
 Exception: A time-out called inside the penalty area will resume with an arch kick, a free kick from the arch mark, started by the Official's whistle. - d.
 Youth Blow Out Rule: If a team is leading by 8 goals at any time during the game, the scorekeeper will keep track of the score on the scoresheet only and quit putting the score on the scoreboard.

-e.
-Adult and High School Blow Out Rule: If a team is leading by 12 goals at any time during the game, then the game will be called.

-f.
-Overtime (Sudden Victory):

-- 1. Adult and High School Leagues: If the score of the game is tied after regulation play, a 5-minute Sudden Victory period will start after a one-minute time out.
-If the score is still tied after the Sudden Victory period, a Shoot-Out will immediately proceed. - 2.
+- e.
+Adult and High School Blow Out Rule: If a team is leading by 12 goals at any time during the game, then the game will be called. - f.
+Overtime (Sudden Victory): - 1.
+Adult and High School Leagues: If the score of the game is tied after regulation play, two 5-minute Sudden Victory periods will start after a one-minute time out.
+Teams will switch sides after the first 5 minute Sudden Victory period if the score is still tied.
+If the score is still tied after the second Sudden Victory period, a Shoot-Out will immediately proceed. - 2.
+All yellow card 2-minute sit penalties/team fouls will carry over into overtime. - 3.
 Youth Leagues: If the score of the game is tied after regulation play, a Shoot-Out will immediately proceed.